named-data/PSync/docs/index.rst

-PSYNC - Partial/Full Sync Library based on BF and IBF
+PSync - Partial/Full Sync Library based on BF and IBF
 =====================================================

 PSync is a C++ library for name synchronization that implements the `PSync protocol